How to Get Choline on a Vegan and Vegetarian Diet

 The estimated daily choline intake of this model menu is 187 mg (37% DV).

 So, what should you do?
 First off, my recommendation for all vegans and vegetarians is to eat a diet rich in whole, minimally processed plant foods, including portions from all the major food groups at each meal: pulses (beans, lentils, peas) or soyfoods, nuts or seeds, whole grains, fruits, and vegetables (green vegetables daily).
 This will help supply a source of important essential vitamins and minerals to your diet, including calcium, iron, zinc, and choline.
+If you aim for a diet filled with whole plant foods, you may come pretty close to meeting your choline needs, as evidenced in my sample meal plan.
+Adult women should aim for 425 mg per day, and men for 550 mg per day.

 I prefer to approach supplementation from the perspective that you should supplement your diet with the nutrients you fall short on, not the whole kitchen sink in one pill.
 For example, plant-based eaters typically get higher levels of vitamins E, A and C, thiamin, riboflavin, and folate than omnivores.
 So, why supplement all of these nutrients, which may come along for the ride in a multi?
 And multivitamins may not contain those nutrients you are looking for, such as calcium and choline.
 A supplement should be just that—a supplement to your diet, covering the shortfall.
 You may need to only take half the recommended level to meet your diet half way.
 And remember that overdoing supplements is never a good thing.
 I recommend sticking as close to the recommended daily level as possible, factoring in that you gain some of these nutrients in your diet, too.
-For further information on choline, visit The Choline Information Council.

 Vegan and Vegetarian Food Sources of Choline